TsFreddie/rmmv_optimization/README.md

 );
 ```

-Note: If the game has an auto framerate mode, please disable it and set the frame rate to 60fps, otherwise the game may be confused and drop frames even with the optimization.

 ## Other RPG Maker MV Games

 The `BruteForceOptimization.js` plugin is setup to be a generic RPG Maker MV plugin, however, I have not tested it on any other games.
 If you are interested in using it for your own game, I recommend reading the plugin source code to understand what it does.